-If you want to get your dream business analyst job, you should create the perfect resume.
+If you want to land your dream business analyst job, you should create the perfect resume.

 Sometimes, it’s pretty difficult to understand what you should include in your resume and what you should remove from it.
-To ensure that your resume contains only valuable information, check out the following recommendations.
+Check out the following recommendations:

 1. One-month and two-month jobs